 Quinoa is easy to prepare with just 15-18 minutes of cooking in a small saucepan and a few more minutes to steam finish off the heat.
 When cooked, the tiny quinoa seed unfurls into a fluffy grain.
 What you see is the spiral-like germ that has separated.
 Think of quinoa as you would rice for recipes.

-You can cook the quinoa and make the salad all except for adding the dressing a day or two ahead, then dress before serving.
+You can cook the quinoa and make the salad, except for adding the dressing ,a day or two ahead.
+Dress before serving.
 Cooked and not dressed, it will last five days in the refrigerator.

 Buying & Rinsing Quinoa

 You’ll find quinoa in most markets in red, white, black and tri-color blend (which is my favorite).
 The red and black have a little more fiber and nutty flavor but cook the same as the white.
 You will find it in the packaged grain sections as well as in bulk.